-This led to a Master of Science in Historic Building Conservation undertaken over 2011-12.
-Sarah went on to put this knowledge to use in the property market before being employed as a Landscape and Visual Impact Assessor and Planning Advisor at JBA Consultancy Services Ltd. in late 2012.
+This led to a Master of Science in Historic Building Conservation undertaken over 2011-2012.
+Sarah went on to put this knowledge to use in the property market before being employed as a Landscape and Visual Impact Assessor and Planning Advisor at JBA Consultancy Services Ltd., in late 2012.

-Between 2012 and 2016 Sarah wrote a number of articles concerning the relationship between heritage and development for Rooftops and Future Build.
-She went on to provide photography toward National Trust publicity and contribute to ‘Introduction to Landscapes’, a book advising on Landscape and Visual Impact Assessment.
+Between 2012 and 2016, Sarah wrote a number of articles concerning the relationship between heritage and development for magazines Rooftops and Future Build.
+She also provided photography toward National Trust publicity, whilst contributing towards ‘Introduction to Landscapes’, a book advising on Landscape and Visual Impact Assessment.

 Sarah joined The Heritage Advisory in 2016 as Heritage Advisor and in 2017 obtained a further Master of Arts in Planning.
 Early 2018 saw her promoted to Senior Heritage Advisor, having by that time worked extensively in heritage planning, whilst utilising to considerable effect, her unique take on the place of heritage in planning and development.